ToolShedTested

 The XRJ05Z wins pruning on two specs: a compact 18-1/4" overall length and Makita's anti-vibration drive system.
 The compact front means you can slip the blade between branches in a crowded canopy without swinging into bark.
 The anti-vibration system means your forearm does not cramp up after 20 cuts.

-The 18V LXT platform is the largest cordless ecosystem in the home-and-garden space outside of Ryobi -- if you already own a Makita blower or hedge trimmer, the batteries swap in.
-At $179 bare tool, it is not cheap, but for sustained pruning work this is the saw that will not break your wrists.
+The 18V LXT platform is the largest cordless ecosystem in the home-and-garden space outside of Ryobi -- if you already own a Makita blower or hedge trimmer, the batteries swap in. at the current retailer price bare tool, it is not cheap, but for sustained pruning work this is the saw that will not break your wrists.

 #2: BLACK+DECKER BDCR20B -- Best Budget